What does ‘opportunity zone’ mean in real estate?

 “If, for example, you are considering purchasing a rental property and serving as the landlord, you have to ask yourself several questions,” cautions Jaimes.
 “Is this area safe enough to invest in?
 Will my property attract tenants who pay on time and won’t damage the property?
 Will I be here long enough to realize the capital gains tax incentives?”

-Additionally, you could have buyer’s remorse if you don’t do your homework.
-Further investigation may reveal that the community lacks infrastructure, public resources or popular amenities, or that public schools are lacking or the area isn’t attractive as an employment destination, all of which can impact your bottom line.
+Buyers who don’t do their homework might regret an opportunity zone purchase.
+For instance, further investigation may reveal that the community lacks infrastructure, public resources or popular amenities, that public schools are lacking or that the area isn’t attractive as an employment destination.
+All of these can impact an owner’s bottom line.

-Most anyone can purchase a home or commercial property in an Opportunity Zone, but to take advantage of the tax benefits, the investment has to be through a Qualified Opportunity Fund (QOF).
+Most anyone can purchase a home or commercial property in an opportunity zone.
+But to take advantage of the tax benefits, the investment has to be made through a Qualified Opportunity Fund (QOF).